 Kambu Koozh is a porridge made from pearl millet, which is one of the oldest cultivated grains in India.
-Full of micronutrients and fibre, this cooling drink/porridge is made with buttermilk.
-Traditionally, it is eaten with onions and green chillies.
+Full of micronutrients and fiber, this cooling drink/porridge is made with buttermilk.
+Traditionally, it is eaten with onions and green chilies.
 Once considered a poor man's food, of late it has gained prominence due to its health benefits.
-This gruel from Tamil Nadu is perfect for summer-time and is gluten-free too.
+This gruel from Tamil Nadu is perfect for summertime and is gluten-free too.

 This fiery hot recipe comes from the villages of Andhra Pradesh.
 Tangy sorrel leaves are rich in vitamin C, iron and folic acid.
 These immunity-boosting nutrients make it ideal to consume during the monsoons and keep nasty infections at bay.
 The vivid green leaves are cooked with ground spices, resulting in a mouth-watering accompaniment that compliments almost every main dish.

-You can get a peek into the Nizam's kitchens of Telangana with this finger-licking curry.
-The secret to the divine taste of the dish is the wild country chickens of Ankapur in Nizamabad district.
-The chicken is first roasted over fire to give the meat a smoky flavour and juicy texture.
+You get a peek into the Nizam's kitchens of Telangana with this finger-licking curry.
+The secret to its divine taste is the wild country chickens of Ankapur in Nizamabad district.
+The chicken is first roasted over fire to give the meat a smoky flavor and juicy texture.
 The subtle marinade of freshly ground spices enhances the taste wonderfully.

-Forget paneer tikka and tandoori chicken, keema bharekarela is the new Punjabi dish to try.
+Forget paneer tikka and tandoori chicken, kheema bhare karela is the new Punjabi dish to try.
 If your child (and spouse) can't stand the sight or taste of bitter gourd, this is the recipe to win them over.
-Spicy minced meat is stuffed into hollowed-out bitter gourd and fried till nicely brown.
+Spicy minced meat is stuffed into the hollowed-out bitter gourd and fried till nicely brown.
 Health and taste come together to create magic in this perfect winter dish.

 This cooling summer drink from Bengal is made from selected raw mangoes that have golden yellow flesh.
-The twist in this refreshing drink is that the mangoes are roasted, giving it a unique flavour.
-With some mint leaves, cumin powder and a dash of rock salt, this delectable drink will make summer days full-flavoured and breezy.
+The twist in this refreshing drink is that the mangoes are roasted, giving it a unique flavor.
+With some mint leaves, cumin powder and a dash of rock salt, this delectable drink will make summer days full-flavored and breezy.